 - In Age of Empires III the Circle of Ossus is an antagonistic group out to find the Fountain of Youth and have some powerful connections.
 Everything else about them is completely unknown.

 - The Data Pads in Halo: Reach reveals that a secret council of Artificial Intelligences formed called "The Assembly", and have been secretly running many of the events in human history, including pushing forward the Spartan-II program, initiating first contact with The Covenant, and sacrificing colonies for survival in the war.

-- The Council of Nations in the X-COM series sits in the shadows and covertly funds the whole X-COM project, with close links to prominent politicians, businessmen, and military officers.
-In a rare subversion, it is a Reasonable Authority Figure that only reprimands the player if they are doing a bad job at repelling the x-rays.
+- The Council of Nations in the XCOM series sits in the shadows and covertly funds the whole X-COM project, with close links to prominent politicians, businessmen, and military officers.
+In a rare subversion, the Council is a supportive Reasonable Authority Figure that goes out of its way to pat you on the back if you are doing well.

 - In The Elder Scrolls V: Skyrim, the Psijic Order plays this role in the College of Winterhold storyline, showing up occasionally to tell the Dragonborn what they need to do to avert the oncoming disaster.
 In the end, they decide that the world is not ready for something like the Eye of Magnus and decide to take it to their island of Artaeum while also declaring you Arch-Mage of the College.